 The marketing and sales teams are primarily responsible for leveraging the platform to enhance customer interactions.
 They’ll use data insights to craft campaigns, sales strategies, and engagement tactics.

-Inventory managers will analyse the unified data to better forecast demand, manage stock levels, and coordinate with suppliers.
+Inventory managers will analyze the unified data to better forecast demand, manage stock levels, and coordinate with suppliers.

 Measuring success and KPIs